QubesOS/qubes-doc/introduction/faq.md

 The first senses is straightforward.
 Qubes OS is "free as in beer," meaning that it is provided at no cost (_gratis_), though [donations](/donate/) are greatly appreciated.

 The second sense is more complicated.
 Qubes OS is *mostly* "free as in speech," but not entirely.
-All the software created by the Qubes OS Project *itself* is [free (libre) and open-source software (FOSS or FLOSS)](https://www.gnu.org/philosophy/floss-and-foss.en.html).
+All the software created by the Qubes OS Project *itself* is [free (or "libre")](https://www.gnu.org/philosophy/free-sw) and [open-source](https://opensource.org/docs/definition.html) software ([FOSS or FLOSS](https://www.gnu.org/philosophy/floss-and-foss.en.html)).
 This means that everyone is allowed to use, copy, study, and change the software in accordance with its [license](/doc/license/).
 It also means that the [source code](/doc/source-code/) is [publicly available](https://github.com/QubesOS/) so everyone can audit and contribute to it.